andyjohns/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 ## Beta 2

 - Mobile Convergence.
-- In Sync Gateway 1.5 you have the ability to define multiple server URLs in the Sync Gateway configuration, and full support for SSL between Sync Gateway and Couchbase Server (ref [databases.foo\_db.server](../1.4/guides/sync-gateway/config-properties/index.html)).
+- In Sync Gateway 1.5 you have the ability to define multiple server URLs in the Sync Gateway configuration, and full support for SSL between Sync Gateway and Couchbase Server (ref [databases.foo\_db.server](../1.4/guides/sync-gateway/config-properties/index.html#1.5-beta2/databases-foo_db-enable_shared_bucket_access)).

 ## Mobile Convergence

 ### What is Mobile Convergence?

 The core functionality provided by convergence is the ability for mobile and server applications to read from and write to the same bucket.

-Mobile applications require additional metadata in order to manage security and replication.
-Until now, this information has always been stored in the document body.
-This required users to interact w/ mobile documents only through Sync Gateway, to avoid issues like:

-- SDK writes failing to preserve or update mobile metadata
-- SDK reads including (usually unwanted) mobile metadata

-Convergence is an opt-in feature in Sync Gateway 1.5.
-Customers must explicitly enable convergence in the Sync Gateway config, using the [databases.foo_db.enabled\_shared\_bucket\_access](../1.4/guides/sync-gateway/config-properties/index.html) property.
+It is an opt-in feature that can be enabled through the [databases.foo_db.unsupported.enable\_extended\_attributes](../1.4/guides/sync-gateway/config-properties/index.html#1.5/databases-foo_db-unsupported-enable_extended_attributes) property in the configuration file.

 The feature was made opt-in primarily out of consideration for existing customers upgrading from Sync Gateway 1.4.
 It ensures that their existing configs will continue to work as-is, and supports upgrade without bringing down the entire Sync Gateway cluster.

 ### Compatibility matrix